Business reviews and local SEO

 These reviews will also play a particularly important role in normal search results, since people will be able to see how many reviews your business has received alongside your listing in the results.

 If you have more than ten reviews, your listing will also be accompanied by an averaged score.

 When people review your business using Google, they will also have to rate their experience between 0 and 5, with 5 being the highest rating.

 Obviously, maintaining a high score is absolutely essential, since people will then be far more likely to click the link to your website.
 Likewise, a company with no reviews is not likely to receive much attention, particularly if a competitor in the listings has an established reputation already.

 How to get more reviews

-Remember, as with citations and backlinks, quality, rather than quantity, is of the order of the day.
-You will be in a better position than your competitor if you have ten good reviews and they have twenty mixed ones!
+Remember, as with citations and backlinks, quality over quantity is of the order of the day.
+You’ll be in a better position than your competitors if you have ten good reviews and they have twenty mixed ones.